-The Philanthropist is a free online publication providing a forum for thoughtful discussion and debate about the nonprofit world in Canada.
-Since 1972, it has been publishing articles and useful information directed towards practitioners, scholars, supporters, and others engaged in the sector.
+The Philanthropist Journal is a free online publication that provides a forum for thoughtful discussion and debate about the charitable and non-profit world in Canada.
+Since 1972, it has been publishing articles and analysis directed toward practitioners, scholars, supporters, and others engaged in the sector.

-The Philanthropist began as a scholarly journal, and while we continue to publish occasional scholarly pieces, we are interested in articles with more of a journalistic tone.
-We understand that there are many ways to tell a story.
-We urge contributors to use the format that best allows them to get their point across and to write in a lively style that promotes dialogue and discussion among readers.
+The Philanthropist Journal began as a scholarly journal, and while we continue to publish occasional scholarly pieces, we are interested in articles with more of a journalistic tone.
+We understand that there are many ways to tell a story, however, and urge contributors to use the format that best allows them to get their point across in a lively, accessible style that promotes dialogue and discussion among readers.

-We do not publish notices about courses, upcoming events, job opportunities, advertising, or breaking news items.
+We do not publish notices about courses, upcoming events, job opportunities, advertising, press releases, or breaking news stories.

 If your proposal is accepted, one of our editors will contact you to discuss next steps.
 If you don’t hear from us within two weeks, feel free to pitch your story idea elsewhere.

 We publish illustrations and photography by artists committed to “social good” and from a variety of perspectives to accompany written work in the magazine.
 Our visual work is mainly by invitation, but queries are welcome.